mkallgren08/new-node-tree-app/README.md

 ## Factory Editing
 ###### [Back to Top](#factory-node-tree-application)

 Every Factory has an "Edit This Factory" button.
-If a hold has been applied to a Factory, a notifiction will appear beneath the Factory's name and the Edit This Factory button will be disabled.
+If a hold has been applied to a Factory, a notification will appear beneath the Factory's name and the Edit This Factory button will be disabled.
   **-Important Note:** There is currently a documented bug where a user who is editing a Factory attempts to either close, navigate away from, or refresh a page before finishing the edit.
 Attempting any of these navigation actions will release the hold on that Factory, even if the user cancels the navigation event. **PLEASE NOTE: If you accidentally navigate away from the page while editing, remain on the page _and then close the Editing Panel and immediately reopen it_**.
 Your data will not be overwritten and reopening the Editing Panel will reapply the hold; preventing other users from simultaneously editing the Factory.

 Once a user has clicked the Edit button, an Editing Panel will drop down.
 This panel contains the following: